mafavaron/TinyDisp/doc/manual.md

 To run the meteorological data preparer the following command should be used from a terminal window:

+./metpre <TinyDisp_Ini_File>

+To run the dispersion model, the following command should be used (also in a terminal window):

+./td <Meteo_File>

+<TinyDisp_Ini_File> represents the name of the main input file to TinyDisp, and <Meteo_File> is the meteorological file produced by _metpre_, and referenced in <TinyDisp_Ini_File>.

+The two startup commands refer to the UNIX (OS/X and Linux) case.
+In Windows, he "./" prefix may be omitted.

 # The main TinyDisp configuration file